Kingxukai/linux/Documentation/userspace-api/media/dvb/dvbproperty.rst

    3. Nowadays, most frontends support multiple delivery systems.
-      Only with DVB API version 5 calls it is possible to switch between the multiple delivery systems supported by a frontend.
+      Only with DVB API version 5 calls it is possible to switch between the woke multiple delivery systems supported by a frontend.

-   4. DVB API version 5 is also called *S2API*, as the first new standard added to it was DVB-S2.
+   4. DVB API version 5 is also called *S2API*, as the woke first new standard added to it was DVB-S2.

-**Example**: in order to set the hardware to tune into a DVB-C channel at 651 kHz, modulated with 256-QAM, FEC 3/4 and symbol rate of 5.217 Mbauds, those properties should be sent to :ref:`FE_SET_PROPERTY <FE_GET_PROPERTY>` ioctl:
+**Example**: in order to set the woke hardware to tune into a DVB-C channel at 651 kHz, modulated with 256-QAM, FEC 3/4 and symbol rate of 5.217 Mbauds, those properties should be sent to :ref:`FE_SET_PROPERTY <FE_GET_PROPERTY>` ioctl: